isabella232/livefyre.en/help/c_android_sdk.md

 ## Clients {#section_yfq_blv_zz}

 The StreamHub Android SDK exposes several client classes that can be used to request Livefyre API endpoints:

+* ** AdminClient ** Exchange a user authentication token for user information, keys, and other metadata.
+* ** BootstrapClient ** Get recent content and metadata about a particular Collection.
+* ** StreamClient ** Poll a stream for a Collection to retrieve new, updated, and deleted content.
+* ** WriteClient ** Post, flag, and like content in a Collection.